HelenMiamii/helenmiamiimoontarotandastro/README.md

 # HelenMiamiiMoonTarotandAstro

 This is a responsive, simple, and creative website for my Tarot and Astrology brand "Helen Miamii Moon".
-I feel this site can be a great template for any Artist that offers a service and is looking to streamline the booking process for their clients.
+This site can be a great template for an Artist that offers bookable services and is looking to streamline that booking process for their clients.

 This website is built on Gatsby.js using React and React-Bootstrap.